A State Of Disrepair

 Despite the initially encouraging sign, the latest figures do not take away from the sector’s ongoing struggles in 2018 which are most keenly felt by housebuilders.
 The most recent monthly figures showed a slight increase of 0.9% in construction output from Q1 to Q2, following three consecutive periods of decline, but private housing work was down by £214m.
 While new orders for non-housing construction work are up 8.0% year-on-year, new housing orders lag behind at 5.8%.

-The huge disparity in housing and non-housing orders numbers highlight a clear flaw in the market – the need for increased investment to close the yawning supply/demand gap.
+The huge disparity in housing and non-housing orders numbers highlights a clear flaw in the market – the need for increased investment to close the yawning supply/demand gap.
 In the same report, total permanent new dwellings completions reached 194,170 in 2017.
 If we add this on to dwellings from conversions and change of use in 2016/1017 (37,150), we get net housing supply of 231,320.
-If you then take demolitions, it's clear that we are nowhere near the 300,000 target set by government.
+If you then take demolitions, it’s clear that we are nowhere near the 300,000 target set by government.

 By levelling the playing field for investors looking to engage in the real estate sector, there is an opportunity for the efforts of SME developers to be buoyed by new money to create new housing to bridge the divide.
 While big housebuilders are often front and centre for active investors in the real estate space (the top 10 house builders built 60% of new private homes ensuring they control what gets built and when), the difference will be made by improving access to SME opportunities if we actually want to see a step-change in output.
 It is no coincidence that in the chart below, a clear correlation can be seen between overall net supply and the volume of SME house builders.